Sigmoid Head for Quality Estimation under Language Ambiguity: Introduction

 \textit{Ambiguity-induced underconfidence} is partly caused by the architecture and training setup of current language models (LMs).
 First, the LMs' final output activation is softmax, which enforces the probabilities of all output options to sum to one.
 Second, the training target is a single reference that is one-hot encoded, which teaches the model that only one output option is correct.
 As a result, multiple valid options cannot all receive high probabilities at the same time.

 We propose to address the above issue as follows: we train an additional unembedding layer (a.k.a. \textit{"projection layer"} or \textit{"LM head"}) on top of pre-trained LMs to perform Quality Estimation.
 The output activation of this layer is sigmoid instead of softmax, so each output option is modeled independently.
 We use the same training data used for the original LM to train our module.
 To address the disadvantage of the single-reference, one-hot encoding setup, we propose a heuristic for negative sampling during training to avoid selecting potentially alternative correct tokens as negative.
-We refer to the module as the \textbf{\textit{Sigmoid Head}}.
+We refer to the module as the \textbf{Sigmoid Head}.

-In short, our contributions are as follows: \begin{itemize}[nolistsep,leftmargin=*] \item We identify architectural and training setup issues in current LMs that lead to \textbf{\textit{ambiguity-induced underconfidence}}. \item We propose the \textit{Sigmoid Head} \footnote{Implementation available at \url{https://github.com/TuAnh23/sigmoid-confidence}.} on top of pre-trained LMs for Quality Estimation that addresses these issues.
-The module is trained using the same data as standard generative training, requires no additional labeled data, and is computationally lightweight during training and inference. \item Our experiments show that the probabilities from the \textit{Sigmoid Head} provide better quality signals than those from the standard softmax head.
+In short, our contributions are as follows: \begin{itemize}[nolistsep,leftmargin=*] \item We identify LMs' architecture and training issues causing \textbf{\textit{ambiguity-induced underconfidence}}. \item We propose a Sigmoid Head \footnote{Implementation available at \url{https://github.com/TuAnh23/sigmoid-head-qe}.} on top of pre-trained LMs for Quality Estimation to address these issues.
+The module is trained on the same data as standard generative training, requires no additional labeled data, and is computationally lightweight during training and inference. \item Our experiments show that the probabilities from the Sigmoid Head provide better quality signals than those from the standard softmax head.
 Moreover, since our method does not rely on human-labeled quality data for training, it is more robust and outperforms the supervised COMET Kiwi \cite{rei-etal-2022-cometkiwi} on domain-specific machine translation (biomedical).
 It also outperforms common QE approaches: Monte Carlo Sequence Entropy \cite{malinin2020uncertainty,kuhn2023semantic} and LLM Self Judge. \end{itemize}